websight-io/docs/docs/cms/developers/inline-editing/index.md

 ## Enabling inline editing for component

-Inline editing can be enabled for a component by the update of the [Edit configuration](../components/#edit-configuration).
+Inline editing can be enabled for a component by updating the [Edit configuration](../components/#edit-configuration).

-To enable the inline editing add `inlineEditing` and `config` nodes to the component edit config.
+To enable the editing add the `inlineEditing` and `config` nodes to the component edit config.
-`config` node contains configuration related to editing of single component property.
+The `config` node contains configuration related to editing of a single component property.

 ```json title="Example component edit config enabling inline editing"
 {